 Mandalay – the city of Kipling and Orwell, an ancient royal capital, a place of incredible beauty and history - no wonder it's no longer a secret!
 Over a year ago, when we started to draft an itinerary for this trip, the country known as both Myanmar and Burma was untouched, almost unheard of, to the average traveler.
 How much can change in a year!
 After topping everyone’s list of where to travel in 2013, tourism has exploded here, with the guidebooks barely able to keep up.
 Myanmar has hosted its first international literature festival and marathon in decades, hotels and guesthouses are cropping up on every corner – this is the place to be!
+Here are the Mandalay attractions we wanted to see and - because it's us - a realistic look at how our Mandalay sightseeing actually turned out.

 While flying into the Mandalay airport means there’ll be no doubling back on transportation throughout our trip, it does mean we’ll have a long commute into the city.
 We’ve already looked into this and have plans in place for our transportation.